U.S. charges S&P analyst, 2 others with insider trading in paint merger

 The U.S. Securities and Exchange Commission filed related civil charges against the defendants.

-Sherwin-Williams is based in Cleveland.
-It closed the Valspar transaction on June 1, 2017, after divesting $431 million of assets.
+Sherwin-Williams completed the purchase of Minneapolis-based Valspar on June 1, 2017, after divesting $431 million of assets.

 The cases are U.S. v.
 Pinto-Thomaz et al, U.S. District Court, Southern District of New York, No. 18-mag-05432; and SEC v Pinto-Thomaz et al in the same court, No. 18-05757.